CoreyDeJong/lab-06-back-end/README.md

-Number and name of feature: #3 Weather
+Number and name of feature: #3 Weather - used lecture code

 Estimate of time needed to complete: _____